Marker Logo

 Erected by Maryland Historical Society.

-Topics.
+Topics and series.
 This historical marker is listed in these topic lists: Industry & CommerceRailroads & Streetcars.
+In addition, it is included in the Maryland Historical Trust series list.
 A significant historical year for this entry is 1844.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-On This Site in 1844 (approx. 0.2 miles away); The Castle (approx. 0.2 miles away); St Patrick School Monument (approx. ¼ mile away); St. Ignatius Stone (approx. ¼ mile away); Mount Savage In The Great War (approx. ¼ mile away); In Honor of the Sons and Daughters of Mount Savage (approx. ¼ mile away); Veterans Memorial (approx. 0.3 miles away); Faidley Field (approx. 0.3 miles away).
-Touch for a list and map of all markers in Mount Savage.
+At least 8 other markers are within walking distance of this marker: On This Site in 1844 (approx. 0.2 miles away); The Castle (approx. 0.2 miles away); St Patrick School Monument (approx. Ό mile away); St. Ignatius Stone (approx. Ό mile away); Mount Savage In The Great War (approx. Ό mile away); a different marker also named In Honor of the Sons and Daughters of Mount Savage

 Paid Advertisement